Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 mapping(address => bool) public claimed;

-// Vesting: tokens issued gradually
+// Vesting: tokens are not released immediately

 uint256 public tgePercent; // % immediately at TGE

-uint256 public cliffEnd; // timestamp cliff end
+uint256 public cliffEnd; // timestamp of cliff end

-uint256 public vestingEnd; // timestamp vesting end
+uint256 public vestingEnd; // timestamp of vesting end

 event TokensPurchased(address indexed buyer, uint256 ethAmount, uint256 tokenAmount, uint256 round);